chirag04/react-native-in-app-utils/Readme.md

 - You have to test your in-app purchases on a real device, in-app purchases will always fail on the Simulator.

-### Add it to your project
+## Installation

-1.Install with react-native cli `react-native install react-native-in-app-utils`
+1. Install with react-native cli `react-native install react-native-in-app-utils`

 2. Whenever you want to use it within React code now you just have to do: `var InAppUtils = require('NativeModules').InAppUtils;` or for ES6: